apache/cordova-docs/docs/en/edge/guide/cli/index.md

 ## Help Commands

-If at any point you get stuck, Cordova has a couple global "help" commands.

-The first, `help` will print out a list of all available actions that Cordova can do
+Cordova features a couple of global commands, which may help you if you get stuck or experience a problem.
+The `help` command displays all available Cordova commands and their syntax:

     $ cordova help

-The second, `info` will print out useful information, such as installed platforms, node.js version, etc.., that are helpful for submitting bug reports and getting help.
-It will also create an info.txt file at the base of your project. __Note: Currently iOS and Android platforms are output__
+    $ cordova        # same

+The `info` command produces a listing of potentially useful details, such as currently installed platforms and plugins, SDK versions for each platform, and versions of the CLI and `node.js`:

     $ cordova info

+It both presents the information to screen and captures the output in a local `info.txt` file.

+__NOTE:__ Currently, only details on iOS and Android platforms are available.

 ## Updating the App